ga-wdi-boston/html-css-layout/README.md

 ## Overview

 So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. Next, we'll be examining how CSS can be used to control a webpage' layout.
+Back in the 90s, layout was accomplished using tables (`<table>`), which had rows (`<tr>`) and row subdivisions (`<td>`).
+However, this was problematic for several reasons.

+1. Layout was hard-coded into the page - it couldn't adjust easily.

+2. As a result of (1), keeping layout consistent between multiple pages was tedious.

+3. Nesting tables within tables quickly became a nightmare; how could you tell apart the `<tr>` of one level from the `<td>` of another?

+4. It wasn't very semantic - our markup would always say 'table', even though our content was typically not a table.

+Using CSS to control our layout addressed all of these issues.
+What's more, it effectively abstracted away the _layout_ of our page from the _content_ of our page.

-### Basic Positioning
+## Basic CSS Positioning
+### Dimensions

 * In addition to setting an element's `height` and `width`,elements have three other properties that can be used to explicitly control spacing with other elements.:
   1. 'Border' sets a perimeter around an element.
 In addition to specifying a color and a particular type of border, you can also specify a thickness.